 These small and solitary animals are known as “harbingers of climate change” because of their sensitivity to the changing environment.
 Save endangered species today by joining one of our campaigns!Help End the Extinction

-Common name: Collared Pika
+- Common name: Collared Pika

-Latin name: Ochotona collaris
+- Latin name: Ochotona collaris

-Range: Yukon, Northwest Territories, British Columbia
+- Range: Yukon, Northwest Territories, British Columbia

-- Their common name comes from the pale patches on their napes and shoulders which form a partial collar around their neck.
-They are also known in some communities as “rock rabbits,” “whistling hare,” or “coonies”.
+The Collared Pika is small and grey.
+Their common name comes from the pale patches on their nape and shoulders, which form a partial collar around their neck.
+They also have small, round ears that make them look mouse-like, except for their extremely short tails.